“Where else have my instincts been this wrong?”

-To try and hit the ball farther, I changed my approach by swinging the club harder!
+I wanted to hit the ball farther, so I followed my instincts and swung the club harder!

 But my instincts were wrong.
-Putting more “OOMPH” into my swing actually made my performance worse.
-I was less accurate, the ball didn’t travel farther, and I had used more energy in the process.
+Putting more “OOMPH” into my swing made my performance worse.

 At first, this didn’t make sense. (“Doesn’t slower mean less power?”)
-But I trusted their expertise and gave it a try.
+But I gave it a try.

 The Paradox of Slowing Down to Go Farther